October 28, 2015

 Scranton doesn’t have a stadium where pro football games are played, but many people still gather at bars or friends’ houses to watch the game and drink.
 One study conducted by a state Department of Transportation found 45 percent of football fans who drink during the game consume at least three drinks.

-If you had three drinks while watching and drove home afterwards, this could be enough for you to blow .08 or higher on a breath test, or for a blood or urine test to show your alcohol levels are too high.
+If you had three drinks while watching and drove home afterward, this could be enough for you to blow .08 or higher on a breath test, or for a blood or urine test to show your alcohol levels are too high.
 Many drivers who have a BAC test showing impairment assume this means they are going to be convicted of impaired driving, but this is not necessarily true.

 Even when test results show your blood alcohol levels were over-the-limit, prosecutors still have the legal burden of proving the case against you.
 If you can make the jury doubt whether the test results are accurate, you can avoid being found guilty.
 If you can keep the prosecutor from using the test results as evidence, you may also be able to avoid a conviction.